fsiegrist/devops-bootcamp-05-cloud-iaas-basics/README.md

 It also contains the NodeJS application the exercises of this module are based on.

+### Topics of the Demo Project
+Create a server and deploy an application on DigitalOcean.

+### Technologies Used
+- DigitalOcean
+- Linux
+- Java
+- Gradle

+### Project Description
+- Setup and configure a server on DigitalOcean
+- Create and configure a new Linux user on the Droplet (Security best practice)
+- Deploy and run a Java Gradle application on Droplet

 ### Test
 The project uses jest library for tests (see "test" script in package.json).
 There is one test (server.test.js) in the project that checks whether the main index.html file exists in the project.